pip-services/pip-services-docs/content/en/dart/getting_started/your_first_microservice/_index.md

 For more info on how this works, be sure to check out [The Container recipe](../../recipes/container).

-Full listing of the factory’s code found in the file:
+The full listing of the factory’s code can found in the file:

 **‍/lib/src/HelloWorldServiceFactory.dart**